HomeResourcesHow to find out if you've been...

 2. The names of the petitioners who are not selected in the first lottery that qualify for the master’s cap are put through the same computer program to randomly select 20,000 additional petitions.
 When the master's cap is met, the lottery is complete.

-The above procedure is new for the 2020 H-1B cycle.
+The above procedure is new since the 2020 H-1B cycle.
 In previous years, USCIS selected the 20,000 master’s cap category of petitions first before selecting the 65,000 H1-B petitioners who qualify for the regular cap.

 Applying for the H-1B lottery